“What’s the number one thing you wish more ecommerce entrepreneurs knew about your discipline?”

-Note that all four conversion rate pillars can extend beyond your online store and impact multiple aspects of your business, like product or even customer service.
+Note that all four pillars can extend beyond your online store and impact multiple aspects of your business, like product or even customer service.

-Another important point to make is that it's always a good time to be focused on conversion rates and growth.
-Many people believe that they must first focus on increasing existing traffic, that CRO comes after traffic growth.
+Another important point to make is that it’s always a good time to be focused on optimization and growth.
+Many people believe that they must first focus on increasing traffic, that CRO comes after traffic growth.